'Like Hitler': Academic's wild view of Queen

 Germany's Nazi leader of World War II, Adolf Hitler, is responsible for around six million deaths during the Holocaust.

-Iran has an appalling human rights record and, among other things, is accused of executing thousands of political prisoners, using lethal force to put down protests and its widespread use of capital punishment.
+Iran has an appalling human rights record and, among other things, is accused of executing thousands of political prisoners, using lethal force to put down protests, and widespread use of capital punishment.

 Queen inflicted 'excruciating suffering'